texfaq/texfaq.github.io/FAQ-limits.md

 ---
+title:  Sub- and superscript positioning for operators
 section: How do I do&hellip;?
 subsection: Mathematics
 date: 2014-06-10
 ---

-# Sub- and superscript positioning for operators

 The commonest hand-written style for expressions is to place the limit expressions on operators such as `\sum` and `\int` physically